SheaPan/Olist-E-Commerce-Data-Analysis-Project/analysis/product.md

 | DVDs/Blu-ray           | 1             |
 | Male Fashion Clothing  | 2.25          |
 | Construction Tools     | 3             |

+These categories are shown in the 'Product Categories with the Lowest Revenue Score' bar chart.

 **Recommendation:**
 Target underperforming categories with: